stuttter/wp-multi-network/readme.txt

 Just leave this plugin network-activated (or in mu-plugins) and it will take care of everything.

-= Can I achieve a multi-level URL path structure domain/network/site with subfolder network? =
+= Can I achieve a multi-level URL path structure (domain/network/site) with a subfolder network? =

 To achieve nested folder paths in this fashion network1/site1, network1/site2 etc, please follow the steps in https://paulund.co.uk/wordpress-multisite-nested-paths to construct a custom sunrise.php (Thanks to https://paulund.co.uk for providing these steps).